mbsoft31/protocol-wizard-min/docs/backend.md

 # Protocol Wizard API (FastAPI) - Enhanced Version

-Note: A docs index is available at `docs/` (see `docs/backend.md`).
-The authoritative backend guide remains here under `server/` for proximity to code, and is linked from the root docs.
+Note: This is the backend guide.
+For an index of all documentation, see `docs/README.md` at the repo root.

 AI-powered systematic review protocol generation with robust LLM integration, retry logic, and comprehensive observability.